-Know Your Rights Under Title IX And Sex Discrimination Laws
+Know Your Rights Under Title IX And Sex/Race Discrimination Laws

 Under Title IX of the Education Amendments of 1972: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
 Title IX requires schools to provide policies and procedures for reporting and investigating illegal gender-based discrimination, harassment and assault.
 Additionally, these institutions are required to have policies and procedures in place to ensure prevention of retaliation against victims and complainants.
 These investigations, policies and procedures can be complex and difficult to navigate without the assistance of an attorney with experience in Title IX claims.
 NachtLaw, P.C., represents victims, complainants and respondents through this process to ensure that their best interests are represented and protected throughout the proceedings.

 Who We Represent

 Our team of experienced Title IX lawyers represents students, professors, faculty, staff members, coaches, players or anyone who is in an educational institution setting.
 Attorney David Nacht is an experienced college and university student sexual assault lawyer that has been working on Title IX cases since 1994 and understands the culture of higher education administration.

 Our firm helps handles Title IX cases across the nation.
 The experienced nationwide Title IX attorneys at NachtLaw, P.C. know how to protect your rights.